As a public speaking coach, I’ve helped many to conquer this fear.

 - I’m continuing to grow in my speaking journey and getting better and better.

 No one is born as a great speaker.
 It’s terrifying for most.
 Why not start these 7 exercises today?
 Begin with visualization and reframing thoughts.
 It’s free and easy to do.
 Next, plan to speak at an upcoming meeting or event.
 Draft a quick outline, and then practice what you’re going to say out loud.
 You’ll be shocked at how quickly you improve.
-These seven exercises took my clients and me from scared and silent to confident speakers.
+These seven exercises took my clients from scared and silent to confident speakers.
 You can begin to conquer this fear today.